 If you plan to access file server ISO images, identify those file servers and images through the Remote Console File Server Setup page.
-See Virtual Media File Server Setup (File Server ISO Images Only) (on page 104).

 Note: ISO9660 format is the standard supported by Raritan.
 However, other CD-ROM extensions may also work.